paulmsmith/website/README.md

 6. Create `.prettierrc` file in your project’s root directory.
 This will be where you configure your formatting settings.
 I have added a few of my own preferences below, but I urge you to read more about the [Prettier config file](https://github.com/prettier/prettier#configuration-file)

 7. The last step is to make sure Prettier formats on save.
 Insert `"editor.formatOnSave"`: true into your User Settings in VSCode.

+## Using this static site generator

+### Running the local server

+You can get a local server running by typing: `npm start`

+### Creating a production build

+Get a compiled and optimise build by typing: `npm build`